Gamerexde/Codedor/README.md

 You can change it if you want to...

+## Language
+This script have 2 languages:
+a) Spanish
+b) English

+Select the best one for preference!

 ## License
 This script is all for use and it dont have copyright or any bullshit do whatever you want with it!